On the Day Coordination, or Wedding Day Management, is a popular service offered by many Wedding Planners but what does it actually mean?

 The list is pretty much endless, I don’t stand around with a clipboard and watch, I am very much hands on and work behind the scenes doing whatever is necessary to ensure my clients’ day runs super smoothly and exactly how they want!
 Of course there are always emergencies which no amount of contingency planning can guard against, from sudden bad news effecting the bridal party, through to freak weather conditions but this is where my vast experience pays dividends, staying calm under pressure and thinking on my feet means that if anything completely unforeseen does unfortunately happen, you have a very experienced member on your wedding team who’s only priority is sort that emergency out!
 Having such a specific focus is really useful because I can then be the central point of contact to avoid confusion and make sure the right actions are taken by the rest of the wedding suppliers.
 Quite often catering companies will bring their own Event Manager to run the front of house but this is not the same as having a freelance Wedding Planner with an On The Day Coordination service.
 The priority for Event Managers is to make sure the food is presented in the right quantities, to the right guests at the right time and the catering team are doing what they should be, whereas on the day I would have a wider view of all the different suppliers and all the timings.
 I have worked with some amazing catering teams and when we all pull together it is by far the most successful wedding day for my clients.
 Many catering teams are more than accommodating when it comes to doing extra little tasks for the bride and groom on the day (such as lighting candles, checking the band are fed, making sure food is served on time) but these tasks are always secondary to their main focus and there does come a limit to what they can realistically deliver under their jurisdiction.

-I hope that helps de-mystify the On The Day Coordination service but if you have any questions please do email me: email@example.com or join my Facebook group: Plan It Like A Pro which is just for brides and grooms planning a marquee or DIY wedding.
+I hope that helps de-mystify the On The Day Coordination service but if you have any questions please do email me: email@example.com.